Audible Is Getting Guided Meditation And Workouts Thanks To Aaptiv

 The Amazon-owned audio book giant Audible will soon be adding even more choices for loyal, and perhaps new, customers by gaining content from popular fitness audio app Aaptiv.
 TechCrunch recently reported that this fitness audio programming will be “firmly targeted at beginners.”
-As for what this content will include, there will be an audio coaching to help beginners run a mile, a 5K, and a guided meditation course, and all of this will have 20 session per piece.
+As for what this content will include, there will be an audio coaching to help beginners run a mile or a 5K, and even one for guided meditation, and all of this will have 20 session per piece.
 Audible says the company will be adding the new courses throughout the year.
-These will include four workouts and a session aimed at improving sleep.
+These will include four workouts and a sleep-improvement session.
 This content will all be rolling out in the coming weeks.

 Within the next two weeks, it is expected that Audible will have eight of these new courses available.
 Previews of those eight courses can currently be listened to on Audible‘s website, where they are listed but grayed out.
 Such courses are set to be exclusive, and will be offered up for free to Audible members only through September of next year, according to the company.
 For those who are not Audible subscribers, the content can also be purchased individually between the costs of $6.99 USD and $19.99 USD per title.
 The price will depend on how many hours of audio content is being purchased.